You are here

 Does the Counseling and Wellness Center approve accommodations?

-No. All disability accommodations are processed and approved with the required medical documentation by the Academic Resource Center on the 8th floor of Tower, 617.879.7280
+No. All disability accommodations are processed and approved with the required medical documentation by the Academic Resource Center on the second floor of Kennedy in the Student Development Office, 617.879.7280